Posts

 Image

-This 1950's tub and shower look innocent enough - but it's been the source or arguments between Hubby and I. I knew the shower was leaking.
+My 1950's tub and shower has been the source or arguments between Hubby and I. I knew the shower was leaking.
 Hubby said there was NO way it could be leaking.
 Mmmmhmmm.....
 The tile wall seemed to be bowing out away from the wall.
 When I pushed on it, it sounded crunchy (like the tile wasn't stuck firm to the wall like it should be.)
 Daughter Kitty's allergies always seemed WORSE when she was in the shower.
 That girl can sneeze 30 times in a row - easy.
 I knew there was something in the bathroom, but couldn't figure out what was causing problems.
 I cleaned every inch of that bathroom, and still she sneezed.
 Asthma Doc was considering starting her on allergy shots - again.
 (She already had shots for 6 years.)
 The only thing left that could be causing problems was the shower.
 Hubby kept saying there was no way it was leaking.
-Last week I talked about having a housing inspector take a look at your hou
+Last week I talked about having a housing inspector take a look at your house to see if there's som...

 Are there asthma triggers in my house?